Developing with FX Professional

 -

-Initialize your Git repository, and create your initial branches according to your branching strategy.
-See Branching strategy above.
+Create Git branches according to your branching strategy.
+See Branching strategy, above.

 -